1nk/DayZBanditAI/README.md

 Changelog:

+April 8, 2013 - 0.03 Update:
+- Implemented new random AI spawn system that spawns AI in the same manner that DayZ spawns heli crashes.
+This feature works with any DayZ mission file that contains a "center" marker.
+By default, a total of 15 AI units will be spawned randomly around the map, but the number can be edited in dayz_ai_variables.sqf
+- Increased all AI skill parameters, decreased minimum endurance slightly.
+- AI pistol ammo is now added to backpack instead of inventory, to prevent AI from switching to sidearm and causing issues.
+- Removed chance to not generate any rifle for AI.
+- Lowered AI spawns for Utes due to introduction of new random AI spawn system.
+(Author's recommendation: try out Utes with at least 15 random AI spawns!
+Be sure to set a default loadout with weapons.)
+- Cleaned up code for several spawn/respawn scripts (no functional changes)

 April 3, 2013 - 0.02 Update:
 - Modified patrol script to include variances in AI behavior and speed settings.